roymasad/peanut-stash/README.md

 * Add support for group team sharing
 * Support public mass sharing similar to pastebin (using unique public id of text)
 * Publish pacakge on homebrew (and nuget ?)
-* Add a RAG-like AI prompt that helps you quickly search within category labels to find a peanut